risawitama/verbose-potato/README.md

-## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
-A metro-gnome
+## I got an A on my origami assignment when I turned my paper into my teacher